|(Credit: Christina Shapiro/Texas Stars)|

 The American Hockey League's current playoff format is outlined on TheAHL.com.

 There are some interesting notes on the playoff format though.
-Due to travel costs, teams meeting in the playoffs that are a significant distance apart play seven game series in a 2-3-2 format.
+Due to travel costs, teams meeting in the playoffs that are further than 300 highway miles apart play seven game series in a 2-3-2 format.
 This means that two games are played at the home arena of the higher seeded team, followed by three straight at the lower seeded team and closing with two at the higher seed, if necessary.
 Teams that are close still play the traditional 2-2-1-1-1 format of the NHL and MLB.

 In 2011-12, the league changed the length of all opening round series to five games instead of seven.
 This had no change for 'close' teams.
 They simply changed to a 2-2-1 format.
 For teams that would have played 2-3-2 format, this meant a big change.